Spontaneous flow instabilities of active polar fluids in three dimensions: Abstract

 \section{Abstract}

-Active liquid crystals exhibit spontaneous flow when sufficient active stress is generated by internal molecular mechanisms.
-This is also referred to as active Fr\'{e}edericksz transition.
-We show this transition in three dimensions and study its dependence on the boundary conditions.
-Using nonlinear numerical solutions and linear perturbation analysis, we find an out-of-plane transition under extensile active stress for perpendicular polarity anchoring at the boundary, whereas parallel anchoring permits both in-plane flow under contractile stress and out-of-plane wrinkling under extensile stress.
+Active polar fluids exhibit spontaneous flow when sufficient active stress is generated by internal molecular mechanisms.
+This is also referred to as an active Fr\'{e}edericksz transition.
+Experiments have revealed the existence of competing in-plane and out-of-plane instabilities in three-dimensional active matter.
+So far, however, a theoretical model reconciling all observations is missing.
+In particular, the role of boundary conditions in these instabilities still needs to be explained.
+Here, we characterize the spontaneous flow transition in a symmetry-preserving three-dimensional active Ericksen-Leslie model, showing that the boundary conditions select the emergent behavior.
+Using nonlinear numerical solutions and linear perturbation analysis, we explain the mechanism for both in-plane and out-of-plane instabilities under extensile active stress for perpendicular polarity anchoring at the boundary, whereas parallel anchoring only permits in-plane flows under contractile stress or out-of-plane wrinkling under extensile stress.